ryancdickson/crp-staging/content/index.md

 These requirements do not prohibit CA Owners from maintaining additional policy documents, which may also be considered authoritative by other stakeholders.
 However, the consolidated policy document made available to the Chrome Root Program MUST NOT conflict with any additional policy documents that might exist for the corresponding PKI hierarchy.

 The consolidated policy:
-- MUST expicitly state adherance to the latest published version of the TLS BRs, the CCADB Policy, and this policy.
+- MUST explicitly state adherence to the latest published version of the TLS BRs, the CCADB Policy, and this policy.
-- MAY explicitly state aderhance to other policies.
+- MAY explicitly state adherence to other policies.

 ### 1.2.
 Reducing Attack Surface of the Chrome Root Store

 #### 1.2.1 Maximum Number of CAs per CA Owner

-Effective [FUTURE DATE: MONTH, DD, YYYY], except during temporary periods of transition, the Chrome Root Store will only include a maximum of two self-signed root CA certificates per CA Owner.
+Effective [FUTURE DATE: MONTH DD, YYYY], except during temporary periods of transition, the Chrome Root Store will only include a maximum of two self-signed root CA certificates per CA Owner.

-Effective [SOONER FUTURE DATE: MONTH, DD, YYYY], CA Owners with more than two (2) self-signed root CA certificates included in the Chrome Root Store MUST submit a plan to the Chrome Root Program describing a future consolidation of their PKI hierarchies, including the identification of certificates planned for graceful removal from the Chrome Root Store using the SCTNotAfter feature.
+Effective [SOONER FUTURE DATE: MONTH DD, YYYY], CA Owners with more than two (2) self-signed root CA certificates included in the Chrome Root Store MUST submit a plan to the Chrome Root Program describing a future consolidation of their PKI hierarchies, including the identification of certificates planned for graceful removal from the Chrome Root Store using the SCTNotAfter feature.
 All TLS server authentication certificates issued prior to the SCTNotAfter metadata added to the Chrome Root Store will be trusted by default in Chrome until their expiry.

 To further reduce negative impact to the ecosystem, the Chrome Root Store may temporarily continue to include more than two root CA certificates past the specified consolidation timeline on a case-by-case basis.

 #### 1.2.2 Externally-operated Subordinate CAs

-Effective [FUTURE DATE: MONTH, DD, YYYY], CA Owners MUST NOT issue new Externally-operated CA certificates that validate to a certificate included in the Chrome Root Store, unless the Subject (i.e,.
+Effective [FUTURE DATE: MONTH DD, YYYY], CA Owners MUST NOT issue new Externally-operated CA certificates that validate to a certificate included in the Chrome Root Store, unless the Subject (i.e,.
 CA) of the new Externally-operated CA certificate meets one of the following conditions:

 - it is represented in a self-signed root CA certificate included in the current version of the Chrome Root Store without any active constraints (e.g., SCTNotAfter).
 - it has an active CCADB Root Inclusion Request that has successfully passed the (1) Chrome Root Program's initial completeness check and (2) the request has undergone the CCADB [Public Discussion](https://www.ccadb.org/cas/public-group#root-inclusion-public-discussion) process.

-Time-valid Externally-operated CAs that validate to a certificate included in the Chrome Root Store and do not meet the criteria in (1) or (2) above MUST be revoked by [EVEN MORE DISTANT FUTURE DATE: MONTH, DD, YYYY].
+Time-valid Externally-operated CAs that validate to a certificate included in the Chrome Root Store and do not meet the criteria in (1) or (2) above MUST be revoked by [EVEN MORE DISTANT FUTURE DATE: MONTH DD, YYYY].

 ### 1.3.
 Modern Infrastructures